Leopardo Project Wins APWA Public Works Project of the Year Award

 Built in 1973, the original Will County sheriff’s facility was unable to accommodate the county’s rapid growth in recent years.
 As a result, the staff relocated to six different facilities.
 The new 85,000-square-foot, two-story Will County Public Safety Complex brings multiple departments back under one roof and includes a 911 police and fire dispatch center serving 31 communities.

-It is comprised of a 66,000-square-foot sheriff’s department with administrative offices, a 6,500-square-foot emergency telephone system board (ETSB) and a 12,500-square-foot dispatch center, as well as a holding area, enclosed sally port, training facilities, evidence processing and storage, vehicle processing, multipurpose meeting rooms and locker rooms.
+It is comprised of a sheriff’s department with administrative offices, an emergency telephone system board (ETSB) and a dispatch center, as well as a holding area, enclosed sally port, training facilities, evidence processing and storage, vehicle processing, multipurpose meeting rooms and locker rooms.

 Leopardo served as construction manager, providing preconstruction and construction services, in collaboration with architect DLR Group to complete the project in early 2018.